qualityshepherd/brine/assets/posts/southern_coast.md

 ### SITUATIONS

-2. Loggers in the Starwoods have been attacked by a creature they claim to be a wendigo.
+2. Loggers in the Starwoods have been attacked by a creature they claim is a wendigo.
 They've sent a desperate plea to the Monastery for aid.
 1. The Crown's Fury, a ship lost in the Battle of Mistwood, was _bursting_ with treasure when it sank.
-The rumors of a "ghost ship" seen off the coast are well established but an eye witness swears that it's The Crown's Fury.
+Rumors of a "ghost ship" seen off the coast are well established but a witness swears that it's The Crown's Fury.
 1. A local herbalist seeks brave adventurers to retrieve herbs that grow deep within the West Marshes, promising silver and potent potions as reward.
-He discreetly supplies the followers of both "The River" _and_ the Lost Druid.
-Neither party would be pleased if they knew about the other.
+He discreetly supplies the followers of both "The River" _and_ the Lost Druid; knowledge that would please neither party.
 1. An infamous game hunter, and friend to the Northern Kings, will pay handsomely for help finding/tracking/killing a wendigo.
 1. A Duke's son found a treasure map leading to the Isle of Wights and has not been heard from for a week.
 His last letter mentioned white berries that heal any wound.
 1. A messenger from the Northern Kings needs safe passage to Yagul Fane.
 They're carrying sensitive documents about the royal funding of both institutions.
 1. Lady Goodknight of the Fae Court demands the return of all fae artifacts; no exceptions.
 Generous rewards await those who comply.
 1. The Prison of Mon is _quietly_ investigating why their binding runes are weakening.
 They suspect the Hag Kalg but it's actually the Lost Druid syphoning their power.
-1. A Northern King's bastard is hiding among the Prophet's followers.
-Both assassins and royal agents are searching the mountains.
+1. A Northern King's bastard hides among the followers of "The River".
+Royal agents—aka assassins—seek his "safe return".
 1. Maude's bees are dying and Harlan's famous hops are the likely cause.
 Both businesses are crucial to the Monastery's beer production.
 1. Jailers report Hag Kalg whispering in an unknown language; prisoners in adjacent cells complain about dreams of a dark dragon.